 Raised: St. Louis, MO & Cincinnati, OH

-Roles: Husband, father, worship leader, church planter, counsellor.
+Roles: Husband, father, worship leader, coach, counsellor, church planter.

 What We're Doing